 Finding out what to do when there is a problem with your PC is much quicker and easier in Windows 7.
-The Windows Solution Center makes it easier for you to fix problems yourself.
-It provides you with a new streamlined experience for addressing notifications and includes links to relevant tasks so you can quickly find the right solution.
 The Windows Solution Center is a new, integrated experience in Control Panel that gives you a central place to go for tasks and notifications associated with keeping your computer running smoothly.
+The Windows Solution Center makes it easier for you to fix problems yourself by providing a new streamlined experience for addressing notifications and including links to relevant tasks so you can quickly find the right solution.
 You’ll notice a new icon in the System Tray of your computer.
-This icon indicates when there is a new issue on your PC.
-You can find out more about the problem with a single click on that icon, or you can go to the Windows Solution Center which shows you other notifications and options.
+This icon indicates when there is a new issue that needs your attention.
+You can find out more about the problem by clicking the icon, or you can go to the Windows Solution Center where you can view other notifications and options.

-You’ll see fewer notifications on your desktop in Windows 7, because the Windows Solution Center consolidates alerts from ten existing Windows features into a single location.
-Alerts and information are gathered from Security Center; Problem, Reports, and Solutions; Windows Defender; Windows Update; Diagnostics; Performance Tools; Reliability Monitor; Backup and Restore; Recovery; and User Account Controls.
+You’ll see fewer notifications on your desktop in Windows 7 because the Windows Solution Center consolidates alerts from ten existing Windows features into a single location.
+Alerts and information are gathered from Security Center; Problem, Reports, and Solutions; Windows Defender; Windows Update; Diagnostics; Performance Tools; Reliability Monitor; Backup and Restore; Recovery; and User Accounts.